 Late papers will be accepted up until the day that we discuss them together in class (this day won't be announced, and will vary, but it will typically be within a couple of weeks).
 After that, they will not be accepted for credit.

-However, you'll still want to get papers in by the due date otherwise I cannot guarantee you comments.
+Two important caveats: First, you'll still want to get papers in by the due date otherwise I cannot guarantee you comments.
 This is not about punishing you for getting in late work.
 It's about enabling me to schedule my time and our class.
+Second, you'll still want to get it in within a few days of the due date.
+This is because you need time to step away from the paper before you can do the Self-Assessment, and that's due a week later.
+Also, I need both the paper and the Self-Assessment in order to grade your work.
+So, there's good incentive to get it in on time.